Famous Waterfalls Around Kathmandu Valley:

 Also known as Thado Khola, Mohini Jharna is situated 33 km from Kathmandu in Markhu, Kulekhani.
 This waterfall features a natural pool, offering a unique experience for those who love to swim in fresh, cold mountain water.

-Mohini Jharna, along with a chilling stay at nearby local resorts, could be the ultimate one to escape from the bustling city.
+Mohini Jharna, along with a chilling stay at nearby local resorts, could be the ultimate way to escape from the bustling city.
 It takes an hour uphill ride on a mountain bike from Markhu.

 Sundarijal Waterfall: A Gateway to Adventure